lmspann/OAS.io/README.md

 ![Authorize button](assets/img/OAS_authent.png)

 ## Requests
-The Tax Code API consists of two requests which use the `GET` method to list all tax codes and retrive tax codes.
+The Tax Code API contains two requests which use the `GET` method to list all tax codes and retrive tax codes.

 The `GET` requests in my sample OAS are depicted in the screenshot below.
 ![GET requests](assets/img/OAS_GET_Requests.png)